laradumps/laradumps-docs/docs/laravel/debug/usage.md

 ## Dump

-To send a Dump to the application, just pass one or more values to the `ds()` function.
+To send a dump to the application, just pass one or more values to the `ds()` function.

 ```php
 $myString = 'Hello World!';